redis/redis-doc/docs/management/optimization/cpu-profiling.md

 methodical way of monitoring and analyzing Redis performance.

-To do so you can rely on different methodologies (some more suited than other depending on the class of issues/analysis we intent to make).
+To do so you can rely on different methodologies (some more suited than other depending on the class of issues/analysis we intend to make).
 A curated list of methodologies and their steps are enumerated by Brendan Greg at the [following link](http://www.brendangregg.com/methodology.html).